kayateia/lifestream-node-server/API.md

 #### Result

-If successful, an association is created between the specified image and stream, and the following response is sent:
+If successful, an association is created between the specified image and stream, a notification is sent to all mobile clients watching the specified stream, and the following response is sent:
 ```javascript
 {
 	"success": true